John Lavin attended a celebration of the Welsh component of the British Poetry Revival with John Freeman, Kate North, Peter Finch, Chris Torrance.

 This suggests both the impression the grandfather made on his family (so that even the path seems to cheer him on) and the sense that he is also nearing the finishing line of his life.
 This also makes you think of the poet writing this as an older man through the eyes of his younger self – all of which contributes to an exact distillation of the passing of time.
 It made me think of that other great paean to time, Bergman’s Wild Strawberries, and the moment at the film’s end when the old man sees his young mother and father waving and beckoning to him on the beach.

-It proved a fitting end to an evening of glorious poetry, which proved to be a fitting celebration of this wonderful group of writers.
+It proved a fitting end to an evening of glorious poetry in the spirit of the British Poetry Revival, which proved to be a fitting celebration of this wonderful group of writers.
 Let us hope that it is the first of many such celebrations.